 William Frederick Hafner founded his first toy company in 1901 in Chicago, Il.,

-to produce Clockwork toys.
-In the beginning, his company - the Toy Auto Company - focused on the
+the Toy Auto Company - focused on the

 production of clockwork automobiles.
 Hafner's creations reflected the advances in